Electrical Safety Inspection (For Homeowners)

 Outdated Electrical Switchboards

+The earth cable is an important cable when ensuring safety in the wiring.
+So, if you don’t have proper earthing and a fault occurs, the external metal appliances can become “live”.
+When this occurs, anyone who touches the cable will have the current travel through their body.
+Earthing is necessary when having a house electrical inspection as it will prevent the electrical appliance from damage and absorbs the excess electricity from the appliance.
 Older electrical cabling may not have an earth cable connected to it.
 This is problematic if you want to replace an item or engage in a light installation.
-By opting for an electrical safety inspection, you can be sure that all your cables are safe to use with earthing.
+By opting for an electrical safety inspection, you can be sure that all your cables are safe.

 VIR-Vulcanised Indian Rubber

 Houses built earlier than 1970 could have this cable installed.
 The common in lighting circuits of this type is that the cable must be removed as it deteriorates over time causing fire or shock hazards.
-If you plan on purchasing an older property, we would strongly recommend you obtain a free quote from All Electrics to ensure you home is safe.
+If you plan on purchasing an older property, we would strongly recommend you obtain a free quote from All Electrics to ensure your home is up to the current standards by ensuring that we perform a house electrical inspection.